Frozen Chocolate Peanut Butter Pie

 If you’re new to frozen pie, I have a few hints for making it go smoothly even if it’s your first attempt.

-- Danielle mentioned her pie crust was a pain to release from the pan.
-I tweaked her graham cracker crust a bit, and made sure to spray the pie plate well with a non-stick baking spray like Pam.
-It still took using my offset spatula between the crust and the pie plate to help remove my slices of this frozen chocolate peanut butter pie.
+- Occasionally, a frozen pie can be a pain to release from the pan.
+Make sure to spray the pie plate (affiliate links) well with a non-stick baking spray like Pam.
+Then insert an offset spatula between the crust and the pie plate to help remove my slices of this frozen chocolate peanut butter pie.

 - This chocolate peanut butter pie recipe calls for folding the whipped cream into the peanut butter mixture, but I found the peanut butter mixture to be quite thick.
 You can loosen it up by adding a cup or so of whipped cream and using a mixer to combine.
 I found that gently combining with a hand mixer after the folding process helped make a more homogeneous filling without deflating the cream as I had feared.